 Simplified approach

-The Company applies the simplified approach to provide for ECLs for all trade receivables without letters of credit.
+The Company applies the simplified approach to provide for ECLs for all trade receivables, excluding loan to a related party.
 The simplified approach requires the loss allowance to be measured at an amount equal to lifetime ECLs.

 General approach